XD Thermal Technology Co., Ltd: XD THERMAL Expands Industrial Side-Cooling Platform for Cylindrical Cell Packs

 SUZHOU, China, Nov.
 26, 2025 /PRNewswire/ -- XD Thermal Technology ("XD THERMAL"), a China-based thermal management manufacturer, has advanced its side-cooling solutions for cylindrical Cell-to-Pack battery packs.
 Large-scale production capacity and automotive-grade process control are positioning the company as a key supplier.

 In super-fast-charging cylindrical packs, the challenge is heat accumulation during high current/voltage in charging and discharging with high C-rate.
 XD THERMAL's side liquid-cooling concept routes serpentine tubes along the cell sidewall, increasing effective contact area versus bottom cooling plates.
-The enlarged vertical contact surface well resolved the challange of heat gradients in Z-axial direction, and eventually enables each individual cells stays in much balanced temperature range, which is considered as a positive factor to maintain a longer life for Li-ion batteries.
+The enlarged vertical contact surface well resolved the challenge of heat gradients in Z-axial direction, and eventually enables each individual cell to stay in a much more balanced temperature range, which is considered as a positive factor to maintain a longer life for Li-ion batteries.

 XD THERMAL has developed a family platform of side-cooled modules and packs built around robust structures and reliable QA methods.
 Cooling tubes are pitched to match cylindrical cell layouts and can be combined flexibly with different manifolds, brackets and pipelines, while validated flow-path structures and internal design rules keep heat-transfer performance predictable from prototype to mass production.